10 Best Bike Helmets for Babies & Toddlers

 How to Choose the Best Bike Helmet for Your Baby or Toddler

-For a more detailed discussion about how to choose and fit the perfect bike helmet for your baby or toddler, check out our post: Kids’ Bike Helmets: Sizes Guide and How to Choose.
-If you’re looking for something quick, here’s a short summary of the most important things to look for to find the best helmet for babies and toddlers.
+For a more detailed discussion about how to choose and fit the perfect bike helmet, check out our post: Kids’ Bike Helmets: Sizes Guide and How to Choose.
+If you’re looking for something quick, here’s a short summary of the most important things to look for to find the best helmet for babies and toddlers, who have some unique needs from older children.

 Helmet Size – Measure before you buy!

 Your cargo is precious, and if that helmet doesn’t fit, it can’t protect your baby!
-Baby helmets can especially be hard because there aren’t a ton of helmets that are small enough to fit small baby heads.
-The Giro Scamp and Schwinn Infant bike helmet are two of the smallest helmets on the market.
+Baby bike helmets can especially be hard because there are only a few that are small enough to fit small baby heads.
+The Giro Scamp and Kali Chakra XS bike helmets are two of the smallest helmets on the market.

-Whichever helmet you choose, just make sure that it’s a snug fit on your baby or toddler’s head.
+Whichever helmet you choose, just make sure that it’s a snug fit on the head.
 No biking activity you want to do is worth risking your child’s safety!

 Weight – Lighter the better